Results 1 - 10

 , 1994

 "...
 An agent's ability to understand an utterance depends upon its ability to relate that utterance to the preceding discourse.
 The agent must determine whether the utterance begins a new segment of the discourse, completes the current segment, or contributes to it.
-The intentional structure of the disc ..."
+The intentional structure of the ..."

 Abstract